AppWerft/Ti.Fidel/README.md

 ## Building aars
-In folder gradle is a gradle script `build.gradle`.
-With it you can resolcve dependencies.
+In folder android is a gradle script `build.gradle`.
+This script resolves the dependencies.
+Go into `android` folder and type

 ```
 gradle tasks
 gradle getDeps
 ```
-After this you can copy all archives from folder `allPackages` to `android/lib`
+In folder `lib` are now all libraries.
+Some libraries comes from Titanium SDK, therefore you have to remove these 3 files below:

+* runtime-VERSION.aar
+* support-annotations-VERSION.jar
+* common-VERSION.jar

+If you want to edit the module it is a good idea to extract the jar from fidel.aar (android-sdk-1.2.2.aar) and copy into a extrafolder and point the class path to this file.
+This help the IDE.

 ## Basic usage